 Apples and the glycemic index

 The body absorbs carbohydrates and sugars quickly from foods with a high GI score, such as candies.
-The carbs from foods with a low GI score enter the bloodstream more slowly, and so there is a lower risk of a blood sugar spike.
+The carbs from foods with a low GI score enter the bloodstream more slowly, so there is a lower risk of a blood sugar spike.

 Altogether, apples may have a relatively low impact on the insulin and blood sugar levels in the body.
-This makes them a suitable fruit for people with diabetes, in moderation.

 Apples and counting carbs